KenanZhu111/KNZ_Satnav/README.md

 # **MAIN FUNCTION INTRODUCTION**

-* Reads the RINEX of version 3.04 of observation data and navigation data.
+* Read the RINEX of version 3.04 of observation data and navigation data.
 * Calculate the coordinates of each epoch of the satellite in the ECEF coordinate system (.sp file).[ADIN 2024/10/5]
 * With the help of KNZ_Plot, the coordinates of the station can be calculated.
 And draw the image.[ADIN 2024/10/5]
 * Until October 14, 2024, it is possible to calculate and output the satellite coordinates of the GPS & BeiDou & Galileo satellite system with KNZ_Calculate.
 With KNZ_Plot, pseudo-range single point positioning of GPS & Galileo satellite systems can be performed.[ADIN 2024/10/14]